Dry-wipe boards designed to empower the user, reduce stress, build confidence and encourage positive relationships in all areas of life.

 Meltdowns due to events and activities:

-- Changes to agreed activities such as what’s for tea
+Anxieties over school, Morning routine, Changes in routine, Transitions, Changes to agreed activities such as what’s for tea, Medical appointments, Social events

 Parents and carers have reported a significant reduction in meltdowns by using the Weekly Visual Timetable.